-We like to share great reviews on social media and our homepage.
 Here are a few tips for writing a great review:

 - Compare the course to others in the area to give you an idea of why it stands out.
-This review from Andyglad1 on Gold Canyon's Dinasaur Mountain course is a great example of telling readers exactly which courses he played on his trip and how this course stacked up.
+This review from Andyglad1 on Gold Canyon's Dinosaur Mountain course is a great example of telling readers exactly which courses he played on his trip and how this course stacked up.

 - If you're playing a course on a vacation or business trip, did the course feel like a true destination golf experience?
 Or could you plop this course into any ubiquitous U.S. suburb?

-A few other suggestions:
+A few more suggestions:

 - It's always great to give golfers a heads up to any newsy events.
 Has the course redone anything since your last visit?
-Did someone in the shop tell you about any events coming to the course, like a renovation or new equipment?
+Did someone in the pro shop tell you about any events coming to the course, like a renovation or new equipment?

-- The "value" category is an excellent indicator of how you felt the round stacked up to the money you paid to play the course.
+- The value category is an excellent indicator of how you felt the round stacked up to the money you paid to play the course.